 In the early days, Prince benefited from its location almost midway between the railroad's important branches on Piney Creek, which ascended into the highlands of central Raleigh County, and Laurel Creek, which ascended into the highlands of eastern Fayette County.
 Prince, which is unincorporated, never has had much population, in part because of its location in the New River Gorge, where space is occupied by the C&O route and the river, and in part because the land of the town was owned by the Prince family—which preferred to rent, rather than to sell.
 The town never grew or expanded during the period of the coal boom, with an estimated population of no more 230 residents in 1910 and fewer than half that now.
 The very few businesses located in the town were owned by the Prince family.

-The Prince depot serves as the main station for much of Fayette County, including more populous Beckley.
-Since Prince serves as the general hub for its area, it also provides access to many outdoor activities, including white water rafting on the New River and camping on National Park Service lands.
+Prince serves as the main station for much of Fayette County, including more populous Beckley.
+It provides access to many outdoor activities, including white water rafting on the New River and camping on National Park Service lands.
 The closest services, including restaurants and lodging, are located in downtown Beckley.
 Prince is also the primary Amtrak stop for visitors to the Summit Bechtel Family Scout Reserve, a high-adventure center run by the Boy Scouts of America.
-Across the country, the Amtrak stop at Raton, N.M. serves the Philmont Scout Ranch.
+Across the country, the Amtrak stop at Raton, N.M., serves the Philmont Scout Ranch.

-Amtrak provides ticketing and baggage services at this station, which is served by the tri-weekly Cardinal (Westbound: Sunday, Wednesday, Friday; Eastbound: Wednesday, Friday, Sunday).
+Amtrak does not provide ticketing or baggage services at this station, which is served by the tri-weekly Cardinal (Westbound: Sunday, Wednesday, Friday; Eastbound: Wednesday, Friday, Sunday).
 Passengers have access to the depot to wait for their trains.